 Avoid out of sequence residential subdivision and development.

 Maintain a fire buffer area at the urban growth boundary of Bannockburn.

-Avoid commercial development that is separated from the defined town centre.
+Reinforce the Bannockburn Town Centre as the primary location for retail floorspace in Bannockburn.

+Provide a supplementary retail centre in the location supported by the Bannockburn Growth Plan.